mislav/hub/README.md

 ------------

-To get the most out of `hub`, you'll want to ensure your GitHub login is stored locally in your Git config.
+To get the most out of `hub`, you'll want to ensure your GitHub login is stored locally in your Git config or environment variables.

 To test it run this: